DoriCzele/Angelika-s-Wedding-Cakes/README.md

 ### User Goals

 * A website containing valuable information about the company
-* Website accessable and easy to use on desktop, tablet & mobile
+* Website accessible and easy to use on desktop, tablet & mobile
 * Appealing, creative and simple design
 * Professional information about the company owner
 * Availability of references, customer reviews and pictures of previous work